josiahcarlson/jobs/README.rst

 though you *can* override the connection explicitly on a per-job basis.
 See the 'Connection configuration' section below for more details.::

-    # The Redis connection
+    # The Redis connection, REQUIRED!
     jobs.CONN = redis.Redis()

-    # Sets a prefix to be used on all keys stored in Redis
+    # Sets a prefix to be used on all keys stored in Redis (optional)
     jobs.GLOBAL_PREFIX = ''

     # Keep a sanitized ZSET of inputs and outputs, available for traversal